utopia-foss/utopia/doc/faq/core/manager.rst

 Constructing an initial state from configuration (recommended)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-For this (recommended) way, the constructor of the state type accepts a ``Utopia::Config&`` node, where all the information needed for that state can be extracted:
+For this (recommended) way, the constructor of the state type accepts a ``Utopia::Config&`` node, from which all the information needed for that state can be extracted:

 .. code-block :: c++